 But what if the stress is long lasting?
 Our bodies don’t differentiate between spiritual, emotional, or physical stress.
 Maybe you have vitamin/nutrient deficiency or blood sugar swings.
 Possibly, an underlying infection?
 Whatever.
 The body is stressed and continues to make cortisol.
 Now if you are using all of your cholesterol/pregnenolone for cortisol, what’s left for hormones or control of sodium levels?
 Nothing, hence the name.
 Cortisol steals the Pregnenolone needed for these vital processes.

 So that why I have all the symptoms…

 See how it all begins to make sense?
 Very simply put, if the body is constantly releasing sugar, wouldn’t you expect to weight gain?
 And since it is more sugar than the body can handle, it probably will be conveniently stored as fat around your waistline.
 And if we run out of sugar?
 No worries, we can strip our gut, collagen and muscles to make more.
 Not thinking clearly?
 The brain doesn’t like high cortisol levels which can affect our short term memory and reasoning powers.
 Low sex drive, where are the hormones?
 Loss of mineral corticoids, hello high blood pressure.
 And remember, your digestion and nutrient assimilation are on hold.

-How does continued health affect my health?
+How does continued stress affect my health?